faisalnh/reading-companion/DOCKGE_COMPOSE_GUIDE.md

 ### Step 7: Build and Start the Stack

+1. Click **"Rebuild"** (hammer icon) to make sure the new Dockerfile is used
-1. Click the **"Start"** button (▶ play icon)
+2. After the build completes, click the **"Start"** button (▶ play icon)
-2. Dockge will:
+3. Dockge will:
    - Pull the PostgreSQL image
-   - Build your Next.js application (this takes 5-10 minutes)
+   - Build your Next.js application (expect 3–7 minutes on first run)
    - Start both containers
-3. Watch the logs for any errors
+4. Watch the logs for any errors

 ### Step 8: Monitor Deployment